 People often talk about stress and feeling stressed out.
 The combination of multiple work, family, and other commitments can start to feel like they’re crushing us.

 So what exactly is stress?
 It occurs when strain is placed on the body in a way that disrupts its normal balance and functioning.
 The source can be internal or external, and it can be exerted psychologically or physiologically.

 Part of the initial response comes from the activation of the sympathetic nervous system, i.e. the fight or flight response.
 This involves the release of the hormones epinephrine and norepinephrine.

 The hypothalamic-pituitary-adrenal (HPA) axis is another pathway used by the brain to initiate the stress response.
 The hypothalamus, which acts as a control centre, can be triggered by the amygdala.
 The hypothalamus then sends a signal to the pituitary gland to release ACTH (adrenocorticotropic hormone), which then stimulates the adrenal glands to release the hormone cortisol.

 In the short term, stress boosts energy levels and sharpens your senses.
 Stored sugar in the form of glycogen is released from the liver to fuel your reaction to the stressor.
 Your heart is pumping, and your airways expand to bring in maximum oxygen.
 Energy is diverted away from resting functions like digestion and reproductive system function.
-Stress hormones cause your memory to focus on stress-related input, leaving less capacity to encode non-stress-related information into memory.
+The hormone rush causes your memory to focus on stressor-related input, leaving less capacity to encode non-stress-related information into memory.

 Chronic stress can contribute to or worsen a number of health conditions, and can keep the HPA axis persistently hyperactivated.
 Changes in heart rate and blood pressure can occur, and there is an increased risk for heart disease and diabetes.
 As the body becomes exhausted by the ongoing stress response, the immune system weakens.

 The gastrointestinal system can be affected, which can be particularly problematic for people with irritable bowel system (IBS) or inflammatory bowel disease (like Crohn’s and ulcerative colitis).

 There are four aspects of a stressor that result in the release of stress hormones: